AlexDatTr/Ecommerce_Project/README.md

-## Process
+### Process

-### Explore the data and look for the necessary data to answer the question.
+- Explore the data and look for the necessary data to answer the question.
 Some of the finds are:
-#### The data needed are the city, the country, ordered date, product id, product name, product category, product price, product ordered quantity, the chanel the customer get to the site
+	- The data needed are the city, the country, ordered date, product id, product name, product category, product price, product ordered quantity, the chanel the customer get to the site

-### Data accessing, cleaning and quality assurance
+- Data accessing, cleaning and quality assurance
-#### All the data needed will be collected, cleaned, and quality assured by the querry in cleaning_data.md file
+	- All the data needed will be collected, cleaned, and quality assured by the querry in cleaning_data.md file
-#### There are many row in allsession table don't have data for the quantity ordered, so the querry attempts to fill posible quantity data by JOIN data from table analytics with the key vitsitor id, visit id, and unit price.
+	- There are many row in allsession table don't have data for the quantity ordered, so the querry attempts to fill posible quantity data by JOIN data from table analytics with the key vitsitor id, visit id, and unit price.
 For all the row that is NUll in productquantity, the quantity is got from unitprice collumn of puclic.analytics table.
 In case both of the previous one is NULL, the quantity will be allsessions.totaltransactions/allsessions.
-#### All product price will be assumed as the productprice column in public.allsessions column
+	- All product price will be assumed as the productprice column in public.allsessions column
-#### There is some row in the allsession table that have city in the wrong country, so country will be change for those row.
+	- There is some row in the allsession table that have city in the wrong country, so country will be change for those row.
-#### Product category column in allsession table is unclear so it will be formated to only contain the category name
+	- Product category column in allsession table is unclear so it will be formated to only contain the category name
-#### Product price will be divided by 1,000,000
+	- Product price will be divided by 1,000,000
-#### A new view with cleaned data will be created
+	- A new view with cleaned data will be created
-#### If the quantity is still NULL or equal 0, don't select the row.
+	- If the quantity is still NULL or equal 0, don't select the row.
-#### All row with unidentified city and country will not be included in the cleaned data
+ 	-  All row with unidentified city and country will not be included in the cleaned data
-#### Ordered date have to be before or equal current date
+	- Ordered date have to be before or equal current date

-### Answering question by writing queries to analyze cleaned data
+- Answering question by writing queries to analyze cleaned data

-## Results
+### Results

-### Question 1: Which cities and countries have the highest level of transaction revenues on the site?
+- Question 1: Which cities and countries have the highest level of transaction revenues on the site?
-#### Result from calculating the total revenue(productprice*productquantity) from all the transactions in each city and country
-#### Top 3 citis with higest revenue:	https://drive.google.com/file/d/1nrMftZXLk5HFhYhVbZCBIe8WsZJ2bZxH/view?usp=sharing
-#### Top 3 countries with higest revenue:	https://drive.google.com/file/d/1vMrauD8dOD99c6-4YIDWLf3klL7gKQV0/view?usp=sharing\

 ### Question 2: What is the average number of products ordered from visitors in each city and country?
 #### Average number of products ordered from visitors in each city and country:	https://drive.google.com/file/d/1osUZB5lRot-ASERmtSFaqrIuSFGc7W_8/view?usp=drive_link